gafusion/doc/html/src/cgyro/cgyro_list.rst

 **Definition**

-Number of poloidal gridpoints :math:`\theta_i` to retain in simulation.
+Number of poloidal gridpoints :math:`\theta_i`.
+There is a single poloidal mesh for both the distribution function and the fields (unlike GYRO).

 **Comments**

 - DEFAULT = 24
+- The order of accuracy of the poloidal discretization is controlled by  :ref:`cgyro_nup_theta`.

 ----

 .. _cgyro_n_xi: